jjvaz25/mastermind/README.md

         of the color was incorrect
     5c) No pegs indicate that the guess is completely incorrect.
 No matching colors or positions.

+=begin thoughts

+computer is the codemaker.
+Computer must randomly select 4 colors.
+There are 6 colors available to choose:
+  [blue, red, green, orange, purple, yellow]

+There are two colored pegs:
+  [black = correct color AND location, red = correct color but incorrect location]

+  Computer must
+    1) select 4 of the above colors randomly assign each color to a number that is randomly generated, place the four chosen colors in an array
+    2) randomly assort those colors in an array is there a method to randomly mix up an array?

+  Human must
+    1) select 4 colors

+  Computer must
+    1) place pegs

+  Things to think about.
+What is the best way to store color selections for computer and person?
+An array, a hash?
+Both the color name and color position matter, which makes me think an array is best.
+We can use the element name as the color and the index as the position match.

+  Should I make one class with the codebreaker and codemaker players?
+Or a seperate class for each player?
+Leaning toward 3 classes (codemaker, codebreaker and play-game)

+  Codemaker methods
+    1) randomly generate array with 4 of 6 colors
+    2) randomly mix those 4 colors in an array
+    3) identify the correct-ness of the player's guesses (feedback)

+  codebreaker methods
+    1) make a guess

+  Game methods
+    1) Game start
+    2) Game over

+  Loops
+    1)loop starts with codebreaker guess
+    2)loop continues with feedback from codemaker
+    3)loop breaks after correct guess or 12 guesses

+=end thoughts